Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Introduction

-Mixup is a commonly used technique in The methods that modify both inputs and labels.
-Mixup is a technique based on mixing up inputs of samples and their labels, labels are commonly represented with one-hot encoding.
-Mixup are categorized into input-level mixup \cite{yun2019cutmix} and hidden-level mixup \cite{verma2019manifold} depending on the location of the mix operation.
-However, mixup typically randomly selecting two samples to mix them up to compose one sample, and the generated pseudo sample may not adaptive and friendly to the model's learning ability.
-Moreover, in few-shot scenarios, using hard labels (one-hot labels) can lead to issues, where the model tries produce logit value of the correct class that is much larger than any of the incorrect classes, accordingly, the incorrect logits are very different from one other.
-It results in a too confident model about its predictions \cite{szegedy2016rethinking}.
-The current label smoothing techniques generate soft labels that cannot dynamically adapt the model's increasing ability as the training going on and cannot adjust according to the model's performance at the current stage.
+Mixup is a DA method that modifies both inputs and labels.
+It mixes up inputs of samples and their labels, where labels are commonly represented with one-hot encoding.
+Most of these methods mix up inputs of two samples on their input text \cite{yun2019cutmix} or hidden-level representations \cite{verma2019manifold}.
+However, the pseudo sample, simply combined with two samples, may not be adaptive to the model's learning ability and friendly to the model training.
+Recently, some work \cite{sawhney-etal-2022-dmix,park-caragea-2022-calibration} have focused on selecting similar sample pairs for the mixup. \citet{sawhney-etal-2022-dmix} select samples according to the embedding similarity. \citet{park-caragea-2022-calibration} merge one sample considering the confidence of the model's predictions.
+Moreover, in few-shot scenarios, using hard labels (one-hot labels) can lead to issues, where the one-hot labels fail to provide uncertainty of inputs since all the probability mass is given to one class.
+This results in over-confident models since the largest logit becomes larger than the others which removes the uncertainty of label space~\cite{szegedy2016rethinking}.
+The current label smoothing techniques generate soft labels that cannot dynamically adapt to the model's increasing ability as the training goes on, so they also cannot adjust according to the model's performance at the current stage.

-In this paper, we propose a self-evolution learning for data augmentation in text classification.
-To cater to the model's learning ability, we first divide the data into easy-to-learn and hard-to-learn subsets, and then we gradually start from the mixup of easy-to-learn data, and then gradually transition to the mixup operation of hard-to-learn data.
-Note that the mixup is performed between similar samples.
-To avoid the model's over-confidence issue, we introduce an instance-specific label smoothing method, where we linearly interpolate the predicted probability distribution of the original sample and its one-hot label to obtain a soft label.
-This dynamic label can dynamically adapt the model's increasing ability as the training going on and can adjust according to the model's performance at the current stage.
+In this paper, we propose self-evolution learning for mixup to achieve data augmentation in text classification tasks.
+To cater to the model's learning ability, we first divide the training data into easy-to-learn and hard-to-learn subsets.
+We gradually start from the mixup of easy-to-learn samples and then gradually transition to the mixup operation of hard-to-learn samples.
+To avoid the model's over-confidence, we introduce an instance-specific label smoothing method, where we linearly interpolate the predicted probability distribution of the original sample and its one-hot label to obtain a soft label.
+Using this soft label reduces the difference between the model's prediction probability for different classes, which can alleviate the model's over-confidence.
+Additionally, this instance-specific label can dynamically adapt to the growth of the model's increasing ability and can be customized to the model's current performance.
+Our method has empirically proven that mixing up in the order of increased difficulty can make the generated samples more adaptive for model training compared to randomly selected samples.